puppetlabs/puppet-specifications/language/func-api.md

 ### Rules for Non Internal Functions

+There are two implementations that build up a function; regular and internal.
+The builder of internal functions have more access to the runtime and has an API that is considered private (it may change in minor releases).
+For regular, not internal functions the rules are:

 * The function may only use things that are given to it.
 * The function may not mutate the arguments given to it.